necopinus/necopinus.xyz/newsletters/2016-09-05-a-matter-of-intense-but-mostly-theoretical-debate.md

 ## Capitalism and the Hollowing of Politics

-I finally got around to reading Emmett Rensin's massive essay on the smug style in American liberalism, and...
-I didn't find it as compelling as many of the folks on my Twitter feed seemed to find it.
+I finally got around to reading Emmett Rensin's massive essay on the smug style in American liberalism, and… I didn't find it as compelling as many of the folks on my Twitter feed seemed to find it.
 But Rensin's description of the performative character of American liberalism put me in mind of another essay that i recently read, "The Authoritarian Personality Revisited: Reading Adorno in the Age of Trump".

 It's hard to sum up Peter Gordon's argument in "The Authoritarian Personality Revisited", so I'm just going to suggest that you go read it now.
 And then go read Rensin's piece, because, oh boy, do they go together.
 The performative, hollowed out of politics that Adorno places at the root of fascist society (I won't call it a "movement" or "personality", for reasons that reading Gordon's essay should make clear) are spookily similar to the social impulses Rensin decries in American liberalism.

 This is "liberal fascism", but not of the ahistorical Jonah Goldberg variety.
 Rather, it seems to me that the adherents of both American liberalism and conservatism may have been politically "hollowed out" by the same social process; that one movement has come to more closely parallel historic fascism is less an issue, then, than the process by which both have come to represent a reflexive acting of identity.
 That Adorno saw this as a natural outgrowth of late capitalism is, I think, telling.

 I'm not sure where it goes from here.
-Adorno himself seems to have been pretty pessimistic about the entire situation...
-But then again capitalism now seems intent on committing suicide by automation, so I don't know.
+Adorno himself seems to have been pretty pessimistic about the entire situation… But then again capitalism now seems intent on committing suicide by automation, so I don't know.
 Perhaps this historic moment too shall pass, and with it the fascist dissolution of politics and identity.

 * [Emmett Rensin](http://twitter.com/emmettrensin)
 * [the smug style in American liberalism](http://www.vox.com/2016/4/21/11451378/smug-american-liberalism)